 Posterior and lateral baby

 Your baby is said to be in lateral position when the back of their head is facing your side.
 They are said to be in posterior position when the back of their head is against your spine – so they are facing your belly.
-Usually the baby will move into a good positon ready for birth, so even in late pregnancy there is not a lot of concern if the baby's position is not quite right.
+Usually the baby will move into a good position ready for birth, so even in late pregnancy there is not a lot of concern if the baby's position is not quite right.
 If your baby stays in posterior or lateral positions for the labour it may cause your labour to be a little longer and you may have a bit more back pain.
 But even in labour your baby is likely to adjust and get into the right position for the birth.
-Adopting an on-hands-and-knees positon may help with back pain during labour.
+Adopting an on-hands-and-knees position may help with back pain during labour.

 Disclaimer